QU-CMPS405-Fall2016/hw5-helps/hard.md

-If you are passing other test cases, but struggling with tests 6-10, you might have a bug related to your integers overflowing.
+If you are passing other test cases, but struggling with the Hard ones, you might have a bug related to your integers overflowing.
 Try this set of inputs with your program and see what happens...

 ```